Peace

 Day 14 — Psalm 27:1

-The Lord is my light and my salvation — whom shall I fear?
-The Lord is the stronghold of my life — of whom shall I be afraid?
+Yahweh is my light and my salvation.
+Whom shall I fear?
+Yahweh is the strength of my life.
+Of whom shall I be afraid?

 Two rhetorical questions that disarm fear.
 David poses them while armies surround him (cf. verse 3).